bixat/github_snitch/README.md

   - Reported by GhSnitch Package for knowing which issues are reported from this package

 ## Upcoming features
-- support notification for chat with user and repository owners
+- Support notifications for chat with user and repository owners

 ## Tips
 > [!TIP]